magomimmo/modern-cljs/doc/second-edition/tutorial-05.md

 ### bREPLing with the calculator

-Go back to the bREPL and require the newly create namespace to play with the shopping calculator.
+Go back to the bREPL and require the newly created namespace to play with the shopping calculator:

 ```clj
 cljs.user> (require '[modern-cljs.shopping :as s] :reload)